Pumpkin Pie Recipe with (Optional) Easy Gluten Free Pie Crust

 For the Gluten Free Pie Crust:

-Prepare a 10-inch pie pan by greasing it with a pat of butter or cooking spray.
+Grease a 10-inch pie pan with butter or cooking spray and set aside.

 To Make Decorative Pie Crust Shapes:

-Roll out half the dough to ¼-inch to ½-inch thick.
-Press miniature cookie cutters into the dough to make shapes, then pull away the scraps.
-You can re-roll the scraps and re-cut more shapes as needed.
+Roll out half the dough to ¼–½ inch thick.
+Press miniature cookie cutters into the dough to cut shapes, removing the scraps.
+Re-roll scraps as needed to cut more shapes.

-Important: Do not bake decorative pie crust shapes on top of the pie.
-They will sink into the pumpkin pie filling, move around, etc. Instead, bake decorative pie crust shapes on a separate sheet pan.
-After the pumpkin pie has cooled, then you can place the (cooled) decorative pie crust shapes onto the pumpkin pie in any pattern you like.
+Important: Do not bake decorative crust shapes on the pie—they will sink or shift in the filling.
+Instead, bake them separately on a sheet pan.
+Once the pumpkin pie has cooled, arrange the cooled shapes on top as desired.

 For the Pumpkin Pie Filling: